SumoLogic/sumologic-documentation/blog-service/2023-03-02-dashboard-migration.md

 <img src={useBaseUrl('img/release_notes/service/DashboardMigration.png')} alt="Migrate Dashboard switch" />

 For more information, including the current limitations of the tool, see [Migrate Dashboards](/docs/dashboards-new/migrate-to-new-dashboards).
-We will deprecate Classic dashboard in the second half of 2023.
 Start planning and migrating your Classic dashboards now.
 You can learn more from [our Community page](https://support.sumologic.com/hc/en-us/articles/12796506964247-All-aboard-Moving-forward-with-Sumo-Logic-s-new-dashboards).